ucf-sttc/navsim/README.md

 git clone --recurse-submodules git@github.com:ucf-sttc/navsim.git
 ```

+All further commands should be done inside navsim repo: `cd navsim`

 # Use navsim inside container (preferred and recommended way)

 ## Install Pre-requisites for using inside container